phoikoi/chatr/README.md

 is ignored.
 This works because git only adds *files* to its repos-- it doesn't add *directories*.
-* I am using my own method of managing Django's `settings` module, using the `config` module, which reads the values from INI-style files.
+* I am using my own method of managing Django's `settings` module, using my own `config` module, which reads the values from INI-style files.
 This works for me, and keeps things nice and tidy.
 You can probably grok how it works by reading the `settings.py` file and the `site.ini_example` file.
 Feel free to use the `config` module in your own projects.